derin161/CSE3902Game/README.md

 ___
 **PLANNED FEATURES**

 * Currently, the player does not "die" when health drops below 0.
+Will add a gameover sequence.
 * Need to implement some of the player upgrades, such as the Varia suit (reducing incoming damage), the hi-jump boots (1.5 jump height), the energy and missile tanks (increasing energy and missile capactity), and the energy shields.
 * At the moment, the player starts with 50 rockets, and can run out.
 This number will be displayed in later versions.
 * Plans to make the wave beam and ice beam mutually exclusive.